 - Lead status unknown – Service line of unknown material installed before a lead ban that may be lead

 If a system exceeds the lead trigger level, additional notification to customers with LSLs, galvanized requiring replacement or lead status unknown service lines is required within 30 days of the end of the monitoring period in which the exceedance occurred.
 The notification shall include information about the lead service line replacement program.
 The notification must also be repeated annually until the system is no longer in exceedance.

 Replacement Program Plan

-All systems with LSLs must also prepare a Lead Service Line Replacement Program by January 2024.
+All systems with LSLs must also prepare a Lead Service Line Replacement Program by the compliance deadline.
 This plan must include:

 - A strategy for determining "lead status unknown" service lines

 - LSL replacement goal rate in the event of a lead trigger level exceedance (for systems over 10,000 persons)